PeterHickman/Firewall/README.md

 ## Future stuff

 0. As bugs emerge I will fix them
-0. As new features are require ('whitelist' ?) they will be added
+0. As new features are required ('whitelist' ?) they will be added
 0. Future versions will probably be written in something other than bash (Python?)